Cascade Park Gasification Plant/Landfill

 - Using monitored natural attenuation to address ground water contamination.

-- Implementing additional ground water cleanup activities if EPA deems monitored natural attenuation ineffective.
+- Implementing additional ground water cleanup activities if monitored natural attenuation is not effective.

 In 1989, EPA conducted an investigation and assessment of the site.

-In 1998, the site’s PRP agreed to perform an engineering evaluation/cost analysis for the site.
+In 1998, the site’s PRPs agreed to perform an Engineering Evaluation/Cost Analysis for the site.
 In 2002, EPA finalized the Engineering Evaluation/Cost Analysis Report.

-The PRP conducted cleanup activities at the site in 2005 and 2006, including digging up contaminated soil and sediment and lining the landfill area.
-The PRP removed about 100,000 cubic tons of contaminated soil.
+The PRP conducted cleanup activities through a Removal Action in 2005 and 2006, including digging up contaminated soil and sediment and capping the landfill area.
+Additional contaminated soil was excavated during park construction.
+In total, the City removed more than 95,000 tons of contaminated soil.

-In 2011 EPA decided that monitored natural attenuation would not be an effective means of addressing the groundwater contamination at the site.
-In 2012, the City of Tallahassee began the remedial investigation/feasibility study (RI/FS) activities, which will evaluate technologies to address the remaining groundwater contamination.
-In 2013, the City will provide EPA with a Treatability Study Report with the results of bench and field treatability studies performed.
-The report will recommend a final remedial action alternative for the Site that will be protective of human health and the environment.
-Based on the results of the tests, EPA will select a preferred remedy for addressing the groundwater contamination.
+In 2011 EPA determined that monitored natural attenuation would not be an effective means of addressing the groundwater contamination at the site.
+In 2012, the City of Tallahassee began the remedial investigation/feasibility study (RI/FS) activities to evaluate groundwater cleanup options.
+The City conducted lab and field pilot tests to evaluate technologies.
+In 2014, the City provided a Treatability Study Report presenting the results.
+The park construction removed additional contaminated soil and changed some of the groundwater dynamics, making additional monitoring necessary.
+Once results of the additional monitoring are analyzed, EPA will select a preferred remedy for addressing the groundwater contamination.

 EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts have included fact sheets, public notices and information meetings.
-EPA also plans to hold a public meeting in 2014 following the results of the treatability study to gather public comments on the proposed cleanup plan.
+EPA will continue to hold public meetings as appropriate as the investigation concludes and the EPA presents the cleanup plan.

 EPA keeps additional site documents and information in a site information repository at the location below.
 EPA also posts site documents, when available, on EPA’s CERCLIS Site Profile page.
 For documents not available on the website, please contact the Region 4 Freedom of Information Office.